-As you saw in the pricing table, Wiley CPAexcel offers unlimited access to their full set of study materials.
-This means that you will be able to study with them as long as you need to in order to pass the exam.
-In addition, these materials will be updated as soon as an update is released.
+As you saw in the pricing table, Wiley CPAexcel offers unlimited access to its full set of study materials.
+Consequently, you will be able to study with them as long as you need to in order to pass the exam.
+In addition, these CPA exam review materials will be updated as soon as an update is released.
 Thus, you will never have to study outdated materials with Wiley.

 Roger CPA Review, on the other hand, does not offer unlimited access.
 Your course has a 24-month time limit on it.
 After that, you are out of luck.
 The test bank, lectures, and all other online study materials will no longer work until you pay an extra fee.
 If that’s not bad enough, the fee will only buy you an extra 6 months.

 The Wiley test bank includes more than 12,000 multiple-choice questions that can be taken in either exam mode or study mode.
 These modes give you the option to see the answers immediately or wait until the practice exam is submitted for grading.
 The Wiley CPAexcel test bank also features more than 600 task-based simulations and 6,250 true/false practice questions.
 This is the second biggest test bank in the industry!